-The quality of the multivitamins studied has not been consistent.
+However, the quality of the multivitamins studied has not been consistent.
 Some studies consider any supplements with at least three vitamins to be a “multivitamin.”
-Most of the time, the multivitamins studied are ones that are very popular and are available everywhere.
+Most of the time, the multivitamins studied are ones that are very popular and available everywhere.

 So, what exactly do we know about the health benefits of multivitamins?